-A lot of borrowers ask us whether Checkmyfile is any good, and with any luck, you’ll know whether it’s a service that will benefit you after reading through this post.
+A lot of borrowers ask us whether Checkmyfile is any good, so we’ve written this article to help you understand whether it’s a service that will benefit you.

 In order to present a report that is as accurate as possible, Checkmyfile use various additional sources such as Registry Trust, the Electoral Roll, banks, building societies, telecoms agencies and other credit providers.

 Launched in 2000, Checkmyfile are a privately owned company and they don’t sell your data or pass it on for marketing purposes.

 Why do we have credit scores?

 Credit scoring can help speed up the process of borrowing credit as it provides lenders with information about how risky you are as a borrower.

 It can also reduce the possibility of errors.
 If you feel that there is something incorrect on your credit report, you can dispute it.